9.3.1 Disclosure

 1. The returns and return information must relate to a taxpayer convicted of a criminal tax violation.

-2. The US Probation Officer must be charged with the responsibility of determining whether such taxpayer is complying with the terms of his/her probation to the extent that they relate to the Internal Revenue laws.
+2. The US Probation Officer must be charged with the responsibility of determining whether such taxpayer is complying with the terms of their probation to the extent that they relate to the Internal Revenue laws.

 3. The returns and return information are limited to those years specified in the conditions of probation issued by the court, or alternatively to the conviction years and those years for which the taxpayer is placed on probation; and